Abkholy/csv-to-excel-python-tool/readme.md

 ## Example

 The script will convert CSV files in the specified directory to Excel files.
-For example, `2022 DAHWA/2022 DAHWA.csv` will be converted to `2022 DAHWA/2022 DAHWA.xlsx`.
+For example, `2022 File/2022 File.csv` will be converted to `2022 File/2022 File.xlsx`.

 ## License